Gijs-Koot/Gijs-Koot.github.io/_posts/2019-01-18-meta-dynamics.md

         return cls(cls.random_start(n_decks), cls.random_matchups(n_decks, sd))
 ```

 I am simulating fictional metagames with the `Meta.random_init` function.
 Below, I generate a single random meta, and show it's `metashare`, ie., at the starting point of the simulation, what percentage of the players are playing each deck.
+The decks are simply labelled 0, 1, 2, 3 and 4, amounting to 5 different archetypes in total.

 ```python